Shimnazzz/dsc-phase-2-project/README.md

 ## Project Overview

-This project involves using
-For this project, you will use regression modeling to analyze house sales in a northwestern county.
+This project involves using the data of housing sales in the Northwestern county of King County and recommending the client, King County Real Estate, a real estate agent in the region on aspects related to houses that will improve the value of the property

 ### The Data